HasanMajdi/Unit2-HasanMajdi/README.md

 It is part of user experience.
-Process of designing a product with users preferences in mind. degree of ease that a product can be used to attain the proposed goal.
+Process of designing a product with users preferences in mind. degree of ease that a product can be used to attain the proposed goal [1].

-**Refrence**
-international design fundation "Usability".
-25 Nov, 2019

 **What is HCD?**
-human-centered design or (HCD), it is a Design processes which involve the end user throughout the product development and testing process, can be crucial in ensuring that the product meets the needs and capabilities of the user.
+human-centered design or (HCD), it is a Design processes which involve the end user throughout the product development and testing process, can be crucial in ensuring that the product meets the needs and capabilities of the user [2].

-**Refrence**
-NCBI, "Human-Centered Design Study: Enhancing the Usability of a Mobile Phone App in an Integrated Falls Risk Detection System for Use by Older Adult Users". by Arun Keepanasseril.
-30 May, 2017

 ****Arduino VS Computer****